AlsuTurki/Saudi-POS/README.md

     - English_Sector: the name of the sector in english, **str type**
     - Arabic_Sector: the name of the sector in arabic, **str type**
     - Date: weekly  date of the report, **date type**
     - Number of Transactions: A weekly number of transaction by sector, **int type**
     - Value of Transactions: A weekly value of transaction by sector, **int type**

-- manualy collected from Open Date site
-  - **output/historcal-points-of-sale-transactions.xlsx**
-    - English_Sector: the name of the sector in english, **str type**
-    - Arabic_Sector: the name of the sector in arabic, **str type**
-    - Date: monthly date of the report, **date type**
-    - Number of Transactions: A weekly number of transaction by sector, **int type**
-    - Value of Transactions: A weekly value of transaction by sector, **int type**